Insights

 Conclusion

 When we assess stocks and make investment decisions, we debate their key merits and shortcomings as a team.
 We focus on those elements we believe are most impactful on the long-term sustainability of a company’s return on operating capital, and rigorously break them down, including ESG factors.
-We believe the MRI strengthens our approach.
+We believe the introduction of the MRI in recent years has strengthened our approach.
 It adds further structure, reference and integrity to our long-standing investment process, which is designed to identify reasonably priced, well managed, high quality compounders with a strong or improving ESG profile, across the globe.

 ![]() |